 What changed after Jan.
 1, 2024?

-These are the most important changes for you:
+Here are the most important changes for you:

-Animation Environment and Planning Act
+Animation Environment Act